CentreForDigitalHumanities/Federated-Authentication-Docs/saml/index.rst

 Provider rests with the application, and communicates with the Identity Provider.

 .. note::
-    A slightly more in-depth explaination on SAML can be found on `this page <https://communities.surf.nl/trust-en-identity/artikel/saml-for-dummies>`_
+    A slightly more in-depth explanation on SAML can be found on `this page <https://communities.surf.nl/trust-en-identity/artikel/saml-for-dummies>`_
     from Surf.